B3nac/B3SI/README.md

 3. Takes pictures through a webcam. *Note*: You need a webcam connected via usb.

-4. Sorts unique strings that are logged.
+4. Sorts unique strings that are logged. #No logging function yet.

+Might get rid of uniq_sort.
+Haven't found a use for sorting uniques yet.
+I think I might want all data collected.